hegami07/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The second function right below the personalDice function is the closure, because it's nested in another function and references a paramater from the global variable which is (name)
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The repetition is it's always Dan rolling the dice.
+The change we can input here is calling zoesRoll so that we could get her results as well and not just Dan's.
 c.
 What is the lexical scope of `newRoll`?
+Everything inside the anonymous function.

 ### Task 3 - Stretch Goals